W. A. Appleton

 During the war, Appleton organised two conferences of trade unionists from Allied countries, and in 1918 he travelled to the United States, on the invitation of Gompers, to speak to American trade unionists about the war effort.
-While the GFTU was excluded from the negotiations which set up the International Federation of Trade Unions (IFTU), Appleton represented the federation at its founding conference, and he was elected as the IFTU's first president, defeating Jan Oudegeest, as he was acceptable both to Gompers and to the delegated from Germany and Austria.
+While the GFTU was excluded from the negotiations which set up the International Federation of Trade Unions (IFTU), Appleton represented the federation at its founding conference, and he was elected as the IFTU's first president.
+He defeated Jan Oudegeest, being acceptable both to Gompers and to the delegates from Germany and Austria.
 The following year, the TUC persuaded the IFTU that, as the larger body, it should represent the UK, and Appleton's term as president ended.

 By 1919, the GFTU's journal, The Federationist, had a substantial deficit.
 Appleton took personal control of it, in exchange for taking responsibility for its debt, and renamed it The Democrat.
 He used it to promote his personal views, supporting the Liberal Party and attacking Robert Smillie and the Miners' Federation of Great Britain.
 Despite it no longer being the official journal of the GFTU, it was circulated to its members, and its views were widely interpreted as being the federation's policy, leading to much criticism from the TUC.
 The largest remaining unions left the federation after the UK general strike, as the federation had refused strike pay for their members, and by this point Sam Elsbury, a communist from the National Union of Tailors and Garment Workers described Appleton as "one of the worst lickspittles of the capitalist class that we have in this country today".

 Appleton finally retired in 1938, and died two years later.